open-risk/OpenCPM-Architecture/README.md

 OpenCPM
 =======

-A public repository to facilitate the discussion / development of the "SMELib" test case (part of the credit portfolio management module)
+A public repository to facilitate the discussion and development of OpenCPM, an open source credit portfolio modelling suite

 The repository stores mockups/ proof of principle implementations etc